Ioannis-Christofidis/Master-Thesis/README.md

 ### Purpose of this project

  The main goal of our research is to try to answer a difﬁcult question, what is the physical mechanism behind the Northern Annular Mode?
 What factors are behind this index?
 A signiﬁcant variable that will help us to interpret this index is the meridional mass ﬂux in isentropic coordinates and the cross isentropic mass ﬂux.
-The initial stimulation of this research is that NAM index is related with the meridional isentropic massﬂux,which,in turn,may be related to the zonal mean location of cross isentropic mass ﬂux.
+ The initial stimulation of this research is that NAM index is related with the meridional isentropic massﬂux, which,in turn,may be related to the zonal mean location of cross isentropic mass ﬂux.
  Our analysis leads us to observe a correlation of the meridional mass ﬂux with the NAM index.

  ###File Description